Understanding Coercive Control, When Control Doesn’t Look Like Violence

 They don't understand that by the time you want to leave, you've often already lost your support network, your financial independence, your sense of self, your ability to trust your own thoughts, and your belief that you deserve better.

-If you want to understand this more deeply, you may find my blog on trauma bonding Why You Miss Them (Even Though They Hurt You): Understanding Trauma Bonds helpful.
+If you want to understand this more deeply, you may find my blog on Why You Miss Them (Even Though They Hurt You): Understanding Trauma Bonds helpful.

 Leaving is not a simple decision.
 It's a physiological rupture.
 Your nervous system has learned that staying small keeps you safer than leaving.